-To approve the payment of Directors' Fees of S\$228,000 to the Independent Directors for the financial year from 8 1 January 2020 to 31 December 2020 (FY2019: S\$248,000 and aggregate number of 80,000 ordinary shares in the share capital of the Company pursuant to Excelpoint Performance Share Scheme).
-(Resolution 8)

-- 9. To re-appoint Messrs Ernst & Young LLP as the Independent Auditor of the Company and to authorise the Directors of the Company to fix their remuneration.
-(Resolution 9) - 10.
+- 7. To approve the payment of S\$244,429 as Directors' Fees to the Independent Directors for the financial year from 1 January 2022 to 31 December 2022 (FY2021: S\$248,000 with award of an aggregate number of 80,000 ordinary shares in the share capital of the Company under the Excelpoint Performance Share Scheme) (Resolution 6) - 8.
+To re-appoint Messrs Ernst & Young LLP as Independent Auditor of the Company and to authorise the Directors of the Company to fix their remuneration.
+(Resolution 7) - 9.
 To transact any other ordinary business which may properly be transacted at an Annual General Meeting.